mangatanyc/columbia-lecture-concierge/frontend/README.md

 ### Deployment ###

-Go to the root of the repository and run the following command, while specifying the correct environment:
+Go to the root of the repository and run the following command, while specifying the correct profile:

 ```
 #!bash
+# make sure to specify the target S3 bucket on line 6

-./deploy.sh
+./deploy.sh -p {aws profile}